bennettyarnel/cse15l-lab-reports/LabReport5.md

 Anonymous TA: Hello!
 I don't want to answer your question with nothing but the correct code.
 You won't learning anything if I do!
 But I will say your implementation of the multiply method looks similiar to what was talked about in lecture.
 Your method is definitely doing arithmetic.
-The first thing I would recommend is you've created nice fields to use in your asserts, and your not using them.
+The first thing I would recommend is you've created nice fields to use in your test methods, and your not using them.
 In general, I would highly recommend taking a closer look at your test methods, and take a look at how the professor wrote his tests in Lecture 4!
 Specifically, what is the difference between assertSame and asssertEquals?
 Start early start often!